textadventures/quest/docs/ask_simple_question.md

 When the player makes a choice, that option goes into a variable called "result", and we are going to check that to decide what to.
 The best way to do that is with a `switch`.
 Click "Add new script", and select "Switch".
 In the text box, type in "result".

-Click "Add" and type in the first of your options (or copy-and-paste it in).
+Click "Add" and type in the first of your options.
+Note that this must be exactly the same as you had it in the option, with the same capitalisation, otherwise it will not get matched, and copy-and-paste is a good idea.
+You also need to put double quotes at the start and end.

 You will see you have yet another "Add new script" - this one specifically for this option.
 Add scripts as appropriate - exactly what is up to you.
 In the example below, it just prints some text.

 ![](menu3.png "menu3.png")